wavefrontHQ/docs/pages/doc/tracing_basics.md

 summary: Learn about Wavefront support for trace data, and how visualizing traces can help you pinpoint errors and bottlenecks in your app.
 ---

 Distributed tracing enables you to track the flow of work that is performed by an application as it processes a user request.
 In an application that consists of multiple services, a typical user request starts a chain of requests that are propagated from one service to the next.
-Distributed tracing gives you end-to-end visibility into an entire transaction across services, even when those services are running in different environments.
+Distributed tracing gives you end-to-end visibility into an entire request across services, even when those services are running in different environments.
 This visibility can help you find errors and performance problems in your code.

-Distributed tracing starts with ingesting _trace data_ from your applications into Wavefront.
+Distributed tracing starts with ingesting trace data from your applications into Wavefront.
 Because Wavefront integrates trace data with metrics, you can use Wavefront charts and dashboards for tasks such as the following:

 * Monitor your application to make sure its response times are as expected.